Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 from Peggy Houghton & Paul Garner, Shawn Burke and Bill & Nancy Sohn

-John Keeney (Guitar, Harmonica, Vocals) is an interdisciplinary artist, thrilled to be working with the Rogue again.
-He has previously appeared on stage at the Rogue in As You LIke It, Galileo and Much Ado About Nothing, with The Scoundrel and Scamp in There Is a Happiness that Morning Is, and as music director for Two Plays for Lost Souls.
-He provided guitar and vocals for The Rogue’s productions of The Weir and The Seafarer.
+John Keeney (Guitar, Harmonica, Vocals)is an interdisciplinary artist, thrilled to be working with The Rogue again.
+He has previously appeared on stage at The Rogue in The Playboy of the Western World, The Skin of Our Teeth, Love’s Labor’s Lost, Heartbreak House, Twelfth Night, As You Like It, Galileo, and Much Ado About Nothing, and with The Scoundrel and Scamp in There Is a Happiness that Morning Is, and as music director for Two Plays for Lost Souls.
+He also provided guitar and vocals for The Rogue’s productions of The Weir and The Seafarer.

 Designers and Production Staff